BlakerBlaker/Portfolio-Website/docs/projects/ambercycle.md

 # Ambercycle

-At Ambercycle I worke as the lead engineer to create systems and processes from the ground up.
+At Ambercycle I worked as the lead engineer to create systems and processes from the ground up.

 ## Machine Shop

-After we aquire a new space one of my first big projects was to design a lab space and a machine shop.
+After we acquire a new space one of my first big projects was to design a lab space and a machine shop.

 ![Finished Machine Shop](ambercycle/machine-shop/20200729_183326.jpg)